 But we’re talking about advertising that makes you go “huh” not sports cars that make you go “wow.”

-Give credit to of San Francisco for breaking away from the usual automotive cliches.
+Give credit to Audi for breaking away from the usual automotive cliches.
 The spot in question is a take-off on the most famous scene from The Godfather, circa 1975… the horse head in bed scene.

 Godfather fans recognize it immediately… slow-paced, dramatic music with an exterior shot of a gigantic Italian mansion.